gonfva/gonfva.github.io/content/en/blog/2020-03-15-coronavirus-in-the-uk.md

 But the vaccine, in the best case scenario will take 12–18 months.
 Absolute control requires an important effort.
 Society cannot keep that tension for months or even years.
 A society can stop for a few weeks.
 But when time passes, societies start relaxing.

-> [](https://twitter.com/StephenMcDonell/status/1238755438738280448)A glorious day in Beijing.
+{{< tweet user="StephenMcDonell" id="1238755438738280448" >}}_A glorious day in Beijing._

 After a few terrible weeks, people start relaxing.
 I hope we don't get a blip in two weeks.When the society relaxes, the epidemic starts again.

 The problem is the rebound effect.